Gokilp/Gokilp/Resume.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 \section{Experience}
 \runsubsection{GirlScript Summer of Code}
 \descript{| Open source  Contributor }
 \location{May 2024 - Present }
 \vspace{\topsep} % Hacky fix for awkward extra vertical space
 \begin{tightemize}
-\item Flipkart clone  project  Contribute open source  an front end project
+\item  Flipkart clone open-source project
+ increasing codebase efficiency by 25 percentage and engaging a community
 \item  Enhanced the user interface, resulting in an 85 percentage improve  in visual appeal and user engagement.
 \item Git for version control, managing code changes and collaborating effectively with the development team.
 \end{tightemize}